tkarakai-gto/notes/aws_ecs_notes.md

  - An AWS service that needs to act on resources in your account to provide its features
  - Users from a corporate directory who use identity federation with SAML

-IAM roles issue keys that are valid for short durations, making them a more secure way to grant access.
+IAM roles issue keys that are valid for short duration, making them a more secure way to grant access.

 It is too difficult to create roles with the CLI, it would require passing in JSON files as "trust policies" that I could not find anywhere, so here are the instructions using the Web Console.